dbpedia/DBpedia-LiveNeural-Chatbot/LC-QuAD/Readme.md

     recall score:  0.5939
     F-Measure score:  0.5989598544248503
     ```
-    **Code - [spotlight_&_jac1.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/spotlight_%26_jac1.py)** validation and comparison function imported can be found in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**
+    **Code - [spotlight_&_jac1.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/spotlight_%26_jac1.py)** validation using Entity Disambiguation and comparison function imported can be found in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**

     **Process**-
-    Here we use [DBpedai-Spotlight](https://www.dbpedia-spotlight.org/api) *candidate* function to get the results as tokens then we breakdown the token and validate it using *"SELECT ?uri ?label WHERE { ?uri rdfs:label ?label . ?label bif:contains "'''+i+'''" } limit 100"* this query with limit 100.
+    Here we use [DBpedai-Spotlight](https://www.dbpedia-spotlight.org/api) *candidate* function to get the results as tokens then we breakdown the token and do entity disambiguation using *"SELECT ?uri ?label WHERE { ?uri rdfs:label ?label . ?label bif:contains "'''+i+'''" } limit 100"* this query with limit 100.

-    If the template has two token holders and after validation we get 2 entities we return them directly, if API+validation do not give same entity as the no. of holders in temmplate then we go for extraction by finding the suitable word comparing template and the question
+    If the template has two token holders and after validation we get 2 entities we return them directly, if API+Disambiguation do not give same entity as the no. of holders in temmplate then we go for extraction by finding the suitable word comparing template and the question

-    Then we validate those probable entities, extracted by comparing using same query given above.
+    Then we again do entity disambiguation for extracted tokens by comparing using same query given above.

-    Basically, we only use extraction and validation if api fails to give correct response or complete reponse.
-Also the template is not accurate there are 4760/5000 templates which has correct no. of Token holders as per entity in dataset.
+    Basically, we only use *extraction by comparing* and *disambiguation* if *API+Disambiguation fails* to give correct response or complete reponse.
+Also the template is not accurate there are 4760/5000 templates which has correct no. of Token holders as per Benchmark answers in dataset.
 Rest may have no token holders or one in if there are two entities.

     **Conclusion**-
     * There are  2504/5000 samples correctly annotated